 True - there are lots of wonderful bakeries and cafés throughout Ronda selling delectable pastries and cakes, but the confections at La Chocolaterie are simply to die for.
 During the summer months you can cool yourselves down with an alcoholic ice cream; if you're here in the cooler winter months, you simply must have their hot chocolate - thick and creamy, and just the best we've ever tasted.
 Check out reviews from chocoholics on TripAdvisor for more information!
 Opening hours are daily from 9:00am to 9:00pm.

-Of course, we feel the very best dining experience in town with the most spectacular view can be enjoyed right on the terrace at La Cazalla de Ronda, where we can organise a private chef to prepare tapas or a barbeque for you.
+Of course, we feel the very best dining experience in town with the most spectacular view can be enjoyed right on the terrace at La Cazalla de Ronda, where we can organise anything from a simple traditional supper prepared by us, to a fine dining experience created for you by our private chef, or something in-between!
 We also recently had a flamenco group accompany Martin for a spectacular private party at the house.
 Whatever your preferences, if you have any questions or need additional information, we are here to help. ¡Buen provecho!